davestewart/php-pathconfig/README.md

  - can be just the folder reference (will default to `paths.php`)
  - can be the path to the filename such as `my-paths.php`

-### How PathConfig works

-Once the library is loaded, it will:

-- add that folder to the config as the `base` path
-- load the configured paths
-- add them internally, converting and trimming slashes depending on the options set